hibri/hibri.github.io/_posts/2019-06-08-the_testing_pyramid.md

 ### Notes
 1. A more detailed treatment of the testing pyramid.
 [The Practical Test Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) by Ham Vocke
-2. I also like the [Small, Medium and Large nomenclature](https://testing.googleblog.com/2010/12/test-sizes.html) for tests bu Simon Stewart
+2. I also like the [Small, Medium and Large nomenclature](https://testing.googleblog.com/2010/12/test-sizes.html) for tests by Simon Stewart